pretix/pretix-docs/docs/topics/vouchers.md

 Voucher code, Valid until, Product, Reserve quota, Bypass quota, Price effect, Value, Tag, Redeemed, Maximum usages, Seat, Comment

-The unedited file can also serve as a template for what a .csv file should look like when you upload it using the voucher import function.

 ## Applications

 As described in the introduction, vouchers have several useful applications.